python-poetry/poetry/docs/configuration.md

 {{% note %}}
 Your local configuration of Poetry application is stored in `poetry.toml` file, which is separate from `pyproject.toml`.

-You should not check-in this file into your repository.
+It is recommended you do not check-in this file into your repository since it may contain user specific or sensitive information.
 {{% /note %}}

 ## Listing the current configuration